alanng10/Sera/Docue/Park/a.md

 They are human.

+They are 4 giga and 1 human max.

 Park is human.
 He is Alan Ng Jen Foong.

-They are 4 giga and 1 human max.
+He is Sera live.